Policies and Procedures

 Strict policies, procedures and deadlines apply to Incomplete grades and the completion of student work.
 Deadlines and procedures for Incomplete grades in FPF are different from those at UC Berkeley.
 Please contact your FPF Advisor for more information.

-- You cannot take Reading and Composition (R&C) or College Writing classes for the P/NP grading option.
-The R&C and Entry-Level Writing requirements can only be fulfilled with a passing letter grade.
+- Reading and Composition (R&C) or College Writing classes cannot be taken with the P/NP grading option.

 - Most major departments do not accept P grades toward prerequisites or major requirements.
 This generally applies to courses taken in preparation for medical school or another health-related professional program.